Last Updated on

 - Lightly grease (using butter or coconut oil) muffin tin or 9"x5" loaf pan.

 - Evenly distribute batter into muffin cups or pour into loaf pan.

 - Place into oven.

 - Muffins should take about 30 minutes; bread should take about 60.
-Start checking in on them.
+Start checking in on them at 45 minutes.